shaqqour/shaqqour.github.io/_posts/2020-04-20-how_to_build_a_single-page-application_spa.markdown

 https://github.com/shaqqour/list

 To-Do, Doing, Done List:
 Are you wondering how to build a single page application(SPA)?
 I was too when I first started building my "To-Do, Doing, Done List" App.
-Below is a screenshot of my application.

 You might be wondering, why did I build a to do list when other applications like Trello`https://trello.com/` exist.
 Well, Trello is highly customizable with many boards, lists, etc. that can be overwhelming for some users.
 I wanted to create something simple on one page, that all users would be comfortable using.